Key Stage 1 Drama Lesson Ideas

 Activities

-One-Two-Three – A quick and easy warm-up game which involves counting from one to three – but takes a lot of concentration.
+One-Two-Three – A quick and easy warm-up game which involves counting from one to three (encourages concentration!)

 Drama Lessons – a collection of drama lessons and units for primary-aged students, key stage one and two.